 Digital accessibility: the possibility given to all to access the digital domain (regardless of the hardware and software used, the network, the language, the culture, the place of living, the intellectual or physical capacities, the digital means.

 Digital Literacy : A counterpart of classical literacy applied to digital literacy is making navigation in information flows easy and accessible.
 This action makes the digital divide smaller.

 Big Data : Large, varied and agile collection of data used in many fields.
-As its name indicates (big data) the enormous importance of treatments and their perspectives is exploited for political, health, crime etc... analyses.
+As its name indicates (big data) the enormous importance of treatments and their perspectives is exploited for political, health, crime etc. analyses ....

 Grey energy : Also called embodied energy, is the amount of energy used throughout the life cycle of a material or equipment.
-The stages are: production, extraction, transformation, manufacturing, transport, implementation, maintenance and recycling.
+The stages are: production, extraction, transformation, manufacturing, transportation, implementation, maintenance and recycling.
 This is masked, non-direct energy (as opposed to easily traceable use).
 Grey energy is human, animal, electrical, thermal, etc...
-The sum of these factors can determine the need for a product throughout its life cycle.
+The addition of these factors can determine the need for a product throughout its life cycle.
 The knowledge of these calculations will guide the consumer towards a reduction of the environmental impact thus generated.

 Illectronism : It is the embarrassment, or even the inability, encountered by a person to use computer machines and tools because of their lack of knowledge of how they work.
 It is the extension of illiteracy transposed into the digital world.

 Literacy: This is the ability to understand and use computer equipment and written information on a daily basis, in one's private, professional or associative environment, etc ... to better achieve personal goals while increasing one's knowledge and skills.

 Low Tech: In French "basse technologie".
 Opposed to high-tech.
 They are practical, popular, economical, simple techniques, one of the characteristics of which is to consume recycled obsolete machines.